 Right-click Login Roles and select New Login Role.

 Enter a Password and enter it again to confirm it.

 Select Can create database objects.

 Right-click Databases and select New Database.

 Click OK to create the database.

 Screenshot 1 (click to enlarge): JIRA database and user in PostgreSQL

-Alternatively, If you are on UNIX and do not have pgAdmin III, you can use the command line interface instead.
+For UNIX users,pgAdmin3 (version 8.4.x) is also available for installation on most Linux platforms.
+However, if you are on UNIX and do not have pgAdmin III, you can use the command line interface instead.
 Assuming that you are using the default installation directory of /opt/PostgreSQL/8.4/bin/, enter the following commands: